Darrin Patrick: Ministry

-Removal from ministry

 On April 13, 2016, it was announced that the Board of Elders of The Journey had removed Patrick from his position and required him to step down from all internal and external leadership positions.
 The reasons given were "pastoral misconduct" and a "historical pattern of sin".
 A letter from the elders made it clear that the misconduct did not involve adultery, but there was a violation of the "high standard for elders in marriage through inappropriate meetings, conversations, and phone calls with two women".
 In addition, the historical sins were listed and included lack of self-control, manipulation and lying, domineering, misuse of power, and refusal of personal accountability.
 The elders indicated that they had raised these issues with Patrick over a period of a few years, but he had repeatedly failed to address them.
 Patrick's name was removed from The Gospel Coalition's council and the board of directors of the Acts 29 Network.
 His disciplining was reported in the Christian press.
 In a conference in Las Vegas, in 2017, Patrick talked about the lessons he learned in losing his church.

-Restoration to ministry

 After a restoration process led by Seacoast Church Founding Pastor Greg Surratt, Patrick joined the staff of Seacoast in June 2017 as a teaching pastor.
-He cofounded The Pastors Collective podcast with Greg Surratt in 2019.
+He co-founded The Pastors Collective podcast with Greg Surratt in 2019.
 Patrick led Enneagram intensives as a coach through Crosspoint Ministries.
 He also worked with The Association of Related Churches (ARC), coaching pastors on building a healthy culture.

 Death

-Patrick died on May 7, 2020 in Pacific, Missouri of a self-inflicted gunshot wound while target shooting.
+Patrick died on May 7, 2020, in Pacific, Missouri, of a self-inflicted gunshot wound while target shooting.
+The death was later ruled to be by suicide.